 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Health and wellness education programs Care Management Our Care Management Team offers empowering programs for a variety of health conditions, including Chronic Obstructive Pulmonary Disorder (COPD), rare disease management, Congestive Heart Failure (CHF), diabetes, asthma, cancer, pain management, End Stage Renal Disease (ESRD), and more.
 These programs give you the tools and resources necessary to live a healthy, balanced life.
 For more information, please call 503-574-7247 or 1-800-662-1121 (toll- free).
 TTY users should call 711.
-There is no copay, coinsurance, or deductible for Care Management programs.
+There is no coinsurance, copayment, or deductible for Care Management programs.
 Care Management programs are not available under your POS benefit.
 Nurse Hotline Dealing with a potentially urgent medical situation?
 ProvRN is available 24 hours a day, 7 days a week.
 Registered nurses will help you determine your next steps, from taking a pain reliever to visiting an urgent care location.
 Whether you're calling about yourself or your child, our nurses can help.
 Simply call 503-574-6520 or 1-800-700-0481 to get started.
-There is no copay, coinsurance, or deductible for the nurse hotline.
-There is no copay, coinsurance, or deductible for the nurse hotline when using your POS benefit.
+There is no coinsurance, copayment, or deductible for the nurse hotline.
+There is no coinsurance, copayment, or deductible for the nurse hotline when using your POS benefit.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Health and wellness education programs (continued) Remote Access Technology We provide access to in-network providers via Telephonic visits for medication and disease management services, like when you call ProvRN Emails through an application, like when you send your care team a message in MyChart A dedicated, web-based platform for same-day medical appointments, like when you visit Providence ExpressCare Virtual on a tablet, smartphone, or computer There is no copay, coinsurance, or deductible for non-Medicare-covered remote access technology services.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Health and wellness education programs (continued) Remote Access Technology We provide access to in-network providers via Telephonic visits for medication and disease management services, like when you call ProvRN Emails through an application, like when you send your care team a message in MyChart A dedicated, web-based platform for same-day medical appointments, like when you visit Providence ExpressCare Virtual on a tablet, smartphone, or computer There is no coinsurance, copayment, or deductible for non-Medicare-covered remote access technology services.
 Non-Medicare-covered remote access technology services are not available under your POS benefit.
-Smoking Cessation We cover the "Quit for Life" telephonic program, including program supplies like nicotine replacement therapy.
+Smoking Cessation We cover the smoking cessation telephonic program, including program supplies like nicotine replacement therapy.
 Ready for 12 months of support?
-Call 1-866-784-8454 to enroll.
-There is no copay, coinsurance, or deductible for "Quit for Life" smoking cessation program.
-"Quit for Life" smoking cessation program is not available under your POS benefit.
-Health Coaching Want to look and feel your best?
-How about establish a consistent lifestyle?
-We cover up to 12 telephonic health coaching sessions per calendar year.
-There is no copay, coinsurance, or deductible for up to 12 telephonic health coaching visits.
-Telephonic health coaching visits are not available under your POS benefit.
+Refer to Chapter 2, Section 1 for contact information.
+There is no coinsurance, copayment, or deductible for the smoking cessation program.
+The smoking cessation program is not available under your POS benefit.